 Financial instruments that are exposed to concentrations of financial risk consist primarily of cash, managed investment funds, donated common stock, contributions and contributions receivable.
 Management believes the diversification and quality of managed investment funds minimizes risk concentration regarding investments other than fluctuations in the financial markets in general.
-At December 31, 2016 and 2015, contributions receivable due from one donor totaled approximately \$3,600,000 and \$4,799,000.
-At December 31, 2016 and 2015, contributions from one donor totaled approximately 36% and 72% of contributions.
+At December 31, 2017, contributions receivable due from two donors totaled approximately \$3,225,000.
+At December 31, 2016, contributions receivable due from one donor totaled approximately \$4,405,000.
+For the year ended December 31, 2017 contributions from three donors totaled approximately 44% of contributions.
+For the year ended December 31, 2016 contributions from one donor totaled approximately 36% of contributions.